LACMTA/marketing-docs/docs/_Processes/collaboration/pull_requests.md

 3. Depending on the number and complexity of changes that need to be made choose one of the following:
     - `approve` - Approve and merge the pull request as is or with minor edits of your own.
     - `request changes` - Provide feedback on changes that the author needs to make, these can include content edits or major changes.
+4. Be sure to tag the user with a mention (@username) in your pull request if they need to make changes or provide comments.
-4. Merge and close the pull request
+5. Merge and close the pull request
-5. Delete branch if it is a one-time branch.
+6. Delete branch if it is a one-time branch.

 ## Branching Policy